Blackhawk (radio series)

 Blackhawk was a 1950 ABC radio series adapted from the long-running Blackhawk comic book about the team of adventurous World War II aviators.

+The title character led a special police force for the United Nations.

 According to broadcasting researcher Harrison Boyd Summers, author of A Thirty-Year History of Programs Carried on National Radio Networks in the United States, 1926-1956, Blackhawk was an unsponsored half-hour show that aired on Wednesdays at 5:30pm.
+(Another source says that the program initially ran 5:30-5:55 p. m.)

 With Michael Fitzmaurice (1908-1967) portraying team leader Blackhawk, the series premiered September 13, 1950 and concluded a few months later on December 27, 1950.
 That same year, Fitzmaurice did the voice of Superman on ABC.